-Figure 10 shows the robot's interaction in an O-formation situation followed by a waiting in a queue context.
+Figure 9 shows the robot's interaction in an O-formation situation followed by a waiting in a queue context.
 In both these contexts, the robot interacted with three humans.
-The green trajectory in figure 10 a, b represents the shortest global trajectory that a traditional local planner would closely follow.
-In figure 10 a, the trajectory steered the robot to the center of the group, placing it in an appropriate location to meet with the group.
-In figure 10 c, the generated trajectory forces the robot cut the line which is socially in appropriate.
-On the other hand, in figure 10 b, our social planner steered the robot to an appropriate location on the circle formed by the group (social goal).
-Similarly, in figure 10 d, our social planner steered the robot to the end of the line formed by the people (social goal).
+The green trajectory in figure 9 a, c represents the shortest global trajectory that a traditional local planner would closely follow.
+In figure 9 a, the trajectory planner steered the robot to the center of the group, placing it in an inappropriate location to meet with the group.
+In figure 9 c, the generated trajectory forces the robot to cut the line which is socially inappropriate.
+On the other hand, in figure 9 b, our social planner steered the robot to an appropriate location on the circle formed by the group (social goal).
+Similarly, in figure 9 d, our social planner steered the robot to the end of the line formed by the people (social goal).
 The social goal calculation in O-formation and waiting in a queue context is determined by geometric reasoning [4].